 Housing Measure Target (#) Universe (#) Target (%)

 Persons remaining in permanent

 housing as of the end of the

 operating year or exiting to

 permanent housing (subsidized or

 unsubsidized) during the

 operating year

 Choose one income-related

 performance measure from

 below, and specify the universe

 and target numbers for the goal

+and target name is for the goal

 a.
 Participants who maintained or

 increased their total income

 (from all sources) as of the end of

 the operating year or program

 exit.

+h Participants who maintained or

 b.
-Participants who maintained or

-increased their earned income as
+Participants who maintained or increased their earned income as

 of the end of the operating year

 or program exit.